kurdt94/BetterYT-Volume/README.md

 A Basic Chrome Extension that increases volume on youtube videos.
 Why ?
 Youtube normalizes audio to -14 LUFS integrated loudness.
 And I don't fucking like it !

 - Can I adjust the gain volume ?
-	> To adjust the gain value, set a new value for gain_val in volume.js. setting this value higher than '2.0' may result in distorted audio.
+	> To adjust the gain value, set a new value for gain_val in volume.js. setting this value higher than '2.0' may result in distorted / clipped audio.
 - Anything I should know ?
 	> The extension only works on youtube.com, not on embeded videos outside of the youtube domain.
 - How does it work ?